 |A channelized stream in western Tennessee.
 Notice the old meander on the left of the channel.|

 |Our research involved examining the functions of rivers that had been channelized compared to those that had not.
 We examined nutrient pools, hydrology, and forest composition and structure.|

 |An older pecan floodplain in the Tigrett WMA.|

 |Publications from this research:

 Franklin, Scott B., John A. Kupfer, Reza Pezeshki, Randall W. Gentry & R. Daniel Smith.
-2009 In Press.
+2009.
 Efficacy of the hydrogeomorphic model: a case study from western Tennessee.
 Ecological Indicator 9:267-283.

 Franklin, Scott B., John A. Kupfer, S. Reza Pezeshki, Natasja van Gestel & Randy Gentry.
 2001.
 Channelization effects on floodplain functions in western Tennessee.
 Pp. 189-201 In: R.A.
 Falconer & W.R.
 Blain (eds.)
 River Basin Management, WITpress, Southampton, Boston.